glycerine/rbook/README.md

 _ pick the websocket port dynamically, embed into index.html before sending. to avoid collisions with multiples running at once.

-_ add configuration command line options for setting options.
+_ add configuration command line options for setting options/ the name of the rbook file to save into.

 _ maybe a command to read through the .rbook file and write out just the R commands for easy text archive of the session.

-_ how to add comments into the stream? we can just dv() them? markdown them?

 _ we *could* auto-replay to re-obtain state as well... but might rather step through it.
 But could be a nice option.